 Late at night in a graveyard

+On Halloween night when lightning pressed its face against the dark horizon and thunder pounded at heaven's door, One-Eyed Billy snuck into the graveyard at 1300 Azule Street.
 He carried a large plastic bag, a shovel, and a small lantern that cast a buttery light upon the rows of white tombstones sticking out like teeth and bones from the carcass of the earth.
-He was here to bury the money, the ill-gotten gain he had stolen from the Somerville Bank.
-Somewhere in this dead field of decay and worm-food, he was going to stash a small fortune.
+He was here to bury his money, the ill-gotten gain he had stolen from the Somerville Bank.
+Somewhere in this dead field of decay and worm food, he was going to stash a small fortune.

 Here Lies Snokum Joe